aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 ### Example

 It's always helpful to look at a working example to see how new functionality works, to be able to tweak different options, to compare with existing code.
-For that reasons, we implemented a [Publish/Subscribe example](https://github.com/aws/aws-iot-device-sdk-java-v2/tree/main/samples/Mqtt5/PubSub)
+For that reason, we implemented a [Publish/Subscribe example](https://github.com/aws/aws-iot-device-sdk-java-v2/tree/main/samples/Mqtt5/PubSub)
 ([source code](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/samples/Mqtt5/PubSub/src/main/java/pubsub/PubSub.java))
-in V2 SDK similar to a sample provided by V1 SDK (see a corresponding [readme section](https://github.com/aws/aws-iot-device-sdk-java/tree/master?tab=readme-ov-file#sample-applications) and [source code](https://github.com/aws/aws-iot-device-sdk-java/blob/master/aws-iot-device-sdk-java-samples/src/main/java/com/amazonaws/services/iot/client/sample/pubSub/PublishSubscribeSample.java)).
+in the V2 SDK similar to a sample provided by V1 SDK (see a corresponding [readme section](https://github.com/aws/aws-iot-device-sdk-java/tree/master?tab=readme-ov-file#sample-applications) and [source code](https://github.com/aws/aws-iot-device-sdk-java/blob/master/aws-iot-device-sdk-java-samples/src/main/java/com/amazonaws/services/iot/client/sample/pubSub/PublishSubscribeSample.java)).

 ## How to get help